matthewhammer/motoko-adapton/src/README.md

 # Adapton in Motoko, as a class-based generic "functor"

-This module defines a general-purpose cache and dependence graph system.
-See `EvalType` module for details about its parameters.
+The `Engine` module defines a general-purpose cache and dependence graph system by closely following ideas from the research project [`Adapton`](http://adapton.org).

+See `types/Eval` module for details about DSL evaluation within the `Engine`.

 In brief, the client of this API chooses 4 representations for a customized incremental interpter that they define: